 Stay at an affordable and awesome Nürburg hotel!

 The area surrounding Berchtesgaden National Park is popular among thrill seekers due to the sheer number of activities available.
 There is rock climbing, salt mine exploring, hang gliding and gondola rides in addition to sightseeing.
-Among the main sites to see is the Eagle’s Nest, a building from the Third Reich era presented to Adolf Hitler on his 50th birthday.
+Among the main sites to see is the Eagle’s Nest, a building from the Third Reich era.

 Find a place near Berchtesgaden National Park at the best price!